nuxt-community/lunr-module/README.md

 - type `String`
 - default `id`

-The name of the property in your document which specifies the references used in the index
+The name of the property in your document which specifies what as reference should be used for this document in the search index

 #### fields
 - type `Array`